davidshq/clickup-utils/CLICKUP_API_COMPARISON.md

 - `ClickUpError` - Main error enum with variants for different error types
 - Network error handling with timeouts
-- Rate limiting detection and handling
+- Rate limiting detection and handling with automatic retry logic
 - Authentication error handling
-- Validation error handling
+- Validation error handling with detailed messages

 ### CLI Commands
 The CLI provides user-friendly commands for all implemented endpoints: